tjdragon/dfns/README.md

 11. First Factor is created with 'kind' = 'Key' and the credential assertion (10)
 12. UserActionSignature is created with the identifier (2) and the assertion (10)
 13. UserActionSignature is converted to JSON and sent over
+14. You should get [dfns-user-action-sig-result.json](./data/dfns-user-action-sig-result.json) back

+## Policies
+[Policies](https://docs.dfns.co/dfns-docs/api-docs/policy-management) are a critical piece of any system: they enforce rules and set controls on actions.